phoepsilonix/Manjaro-jp/artifacts/README.en.md

 ---
 ### Memorandum
 ##### manjaro-tools-iso changes
-1. the first line of the mirrorlist is used as standard for where to get the packages used for buildiso.
+1. the first line of the mirrorlist is used as standard for where to get the packages used for buildiso.<br />
 By default, the mirrorlist is not loaded and the EU server is used.
-2. to prioritize the order of repositories specified in user-repos.conf in order to include the packages I have prepared in the ISO.
+2. to prioritize the order of repositories specified in user-repos.conf in order to include the packages I have prepared in the ISO.<br />
 This is mainly to include the latest version of the kernel.

 ### Update History
 <details>